 Change would ease process for young victims of identity theft

 With identity theft rising, the federal government is considering making it easier for young victims to receive new Social Security numbers.

 Such a move could help tens of thousands of children whose numbers have been stolen by thieves to obtain credit cards, legally hold a job and collect fraudulent tax refunds -- sometimes for years without detection.

 Rule change considered

 Adults and children seeking new Social Security numbers today must show they were "recently disadvantaged" by an unauthorized person using their identity.
 The Social Security Administration signaled early in 2013 it was considering lowering that bar and might change its policy to allow new numbers for children 13 and under in certain circumstances.
 The comment period ended in April.
 The Social Security Administration says it has no timetable for a decision.

 So, for instance, if somebody fraudulently provided a child's Social Security number for employment, the child could receive a new Social Security number before any fraudulent activity showed up on a credit report.

-In a letter to the Social Security Administration, a mother from California said the proposal would help her 5-year-old daughter, whose number was used to file a
+In a letter to the Social Security Administration, a mother from California said the proposal would help her 5-year-old daughter, whose number was used to file a fraudulent tax return.

 |Protecting your child from SSN fraud|

 There are a number of steps parents can take to reduce the odds that their children will be victims of identity theft: